PerformanC/TableC/docs/en-us/tablec_full.md

 # The tablec_full function

-The `tablec_full` function is a basic function to allow you to check if the hashtable is full or not, and not break your code when any change happens to the structures.
+The `tablec_full` function allows to check how many buckets are not full, and if the hashtable is full or not.
+This allows do to optimized resizes, by resizing before the hashtable is full.

 ## Usage

-`tablec_full` uses basic math to check if the hashtable is full or not, and it will return a value, which is -1 if it's full, and the number of buckets that are not full if it's not full.

 ```c
 struct tablec_ht tablec;